SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 This event mirrors `onPaymentCanceled` from Checkout v2.

-This event can be overriden if you want to handle the payer aborting their payment attempt in the Swedbank Pay payment frame.
+This event can be overridden if you want to handle the payer aborting their payment attempt in the Swedbank Pay payment frame.
 Do note that only the Redirect integration provides a cancel button.
 Using a Seamless integration, you will have to provide your own button, link or method to allow the payer